GGULTAM/generate_document/README.md

 ```
 replace_docx(src, dest, replace_list)
 ```
-> src is path of the template DOCX file
+> src is path of the template DOCX file\n
-> dest is path of the output PDF file
+> dest is path of the output PDF file\n
-> replace_list is the list of texts you want to change... like below.
+> replace_list is the list of texts you want to change... like below.\n
 ```
 [['original text 1', 'new text 1'], ['original text 2', 'new textg 2'], ...]
 ```